PC Errors | DriverFinder - We Make Drivers Work for You

 Steps to fix Xbox controller problems in Windows 11

 In order for the Xbox controller to work in Windows 11, a number of requirements need to be met.
-To fix issues, it is best to use the steps below in sequence to make sure everything is in place.
+To fix issues, use the steps below in sequence to make sure everything is in place for the controller to function properly.

 #1 Update Windows